flink-extended/flink-scala-api/README.md

 This project is a community-maintained fork of official Apache Flink Scala API, cross-built for scala 2.13 and 3.x.

+## We would like to hear from you

+Two decisions about which baselines to support depend on where users actually are, and we would rather ask than guess:

+- [#421](https://github.com/flink-extended/flink-scala-api/issues/421) — is anyone still running on **Java 11**, or can Java 17 become the baseline?
+- [#424](https://github.com/flink-extended/flink-scala-api/issues/424) — are you still on **Scala 3.3 LTS**, or have you moved to 3.9?

+A comment with your versions, or a 👍 if the newer baseline suits you, is enough.

 ## Documentation

 The documentation lives under [`api-docs/`](api-docs):